jtarchie/followthesnow/pages/index.erb.md

+---
+title: List of geographical locations
+description: List of all states and provinces that have ski resorts
+---

 Our mission is to provide you with accurate and timely snowfall forecasts, so you can make the most of your skiing adventures.